Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    ### Additional Failure behaviors ###{#DASH_Ingest_Common_Failure_Behaviors}

-   The following items defines additional behavior of an ingest source when encountering certain error responses from the receiving entity.
+   The following items defins additional behavior of an ingest source when encountering certain error responses from the receiving entity.

     1. When the ingest source receives a TCP connection attempt timeout, abort midstream, response timeout, TCP send/receive timeout or
          5xx response when attempting to POST content to the [=Receiving entity=], it MUST